sernano/mixi/README.md

 $ npm run start-dev
 ```

 Navigate to localhost:8080 to try it out!
+Check the sample-mp3s folder in the topmost directory for files to upload and explore features with.